Tiled360Benchmark/360DatasetAndBenchmark/README.md

 # NVENC Benchmark

-This repository contains the software developped for the paper *Benchmarking Hardware Encoding for Live 360° Video Tiled Streaming*.
+This repository contains the software developped for the paper *Benchmarking Hardware Encoding for Live 360° Video Tiled Streaming With Our Long-duration 8K Dataset*.

 [Access the data generated during this benchmark](https://github.com/Tiled360Benchmark/NVENCBenchmarkData).